openebs/openebs/contribute/CONTRIBUTING-TO-K8S-DEMO.md

 - K8s YAML file(s) for starting a client that accesses the application.
 This is optional, in case the application itself provides a mechanism like in Jupyter, Wordpress, etc.

   When demonstrating a database-like application like Apache Cassandra, Redis, and so on, it is recommended to have such a mechanism to test that the application has been launched.
-- An instruction guide, that will help in launch and verification of the application.
+- An instruction guide that will help in launch and verification of the application.

 At a very high level, the process to contribute and improve is pretty simple: